 A great stager is like a great makeup artist or hairdresser – she knows how to make the best of what the good Lord gave you!

 All the props we used are from my inventory and cost me around $1000 total.
 It’s typical to charge an hourly rate for the staging labor, plus about 20% of the value of the staging props.
 A staging like this is quite affordable for a homeseller and costs less than the staging props that were brought in.
 If the seller had instead gone out and purchased all these props, it would have cost more than hiring a professional stager to do the job!

 So now you know!

 Guess what?
 I just found out that we were voted Best Staging Company in Nashville House & Home Magazine’s 2019 Readers’ Favorites!

-There are still seats left in my Expert Psychological Staging™ course in September!
+There are still seats left in my last LIVE Expert Psychological Staging™ course in March of 2020!
 Find out if it’s right for you by learning more about it here.

 Finally, if you need a GREAT home stager in your area, here’s the list and contact info of my Decorologist-approved EPS™ stagers.